jclement/blog/content/post/2019/blog-hugo-gitlab/index.md

  - **Server footprint** - It's easy to host static files.
 They can be easily deployed via Amazon S3, Digital Ocean Spaces, or any random web server technology.
 Static sites are trivial to scale.
 Static sites have a tighter security footprint (no giant PHP process handling requests).
 Static sites are faster (page generation done when content is added, not when it's viewed).
  - **Longevity** -  I like that I can zip up the contents of my website and store it somewhere and be pretty sure I'll be able to read it in 15 years.

-The primary downside of a static blog is that you are stuck using tools like Disqus for comments (if you want those), which means that some 3rd party is capturing information about my visitors.
+<strike>The primary downside of a static blog is that you are stuck using tools like Disqus for comments (if you want those), which means that some 3rd party is capturing information about my visitors. </strike> I've added a bonus section below that details adding client-side search to the website so we can avoid passing visitor information to Google.

 Another major annoyance for me has been deploying the static sites to production facing servers.
 This post is all about automating that.